 Bots are computer programs that mimic human interactions.
 These programs make it seem like and ad is getting an impression, but in reality, it’s simply being scanned by a bot.
 Generally, it’s easy to detect bots as they can’t mimic human behavior accurately.
 But, fraudsters are trying to make them more sophisticated to more closely resemble human actions.

 A study suggests that at least 10% of traffic on every website is fake.
 Most publishers know that buying fake traffic is a bad idea.
 However, there are publishers who purchase fake traffic, and that’s what enables such malicious practices.
 Participating in private exchanges is one way to combat this ad fraud, as you limit your inventory’s exposure in the open market for everyone to access.
 Also, many publishers are actively fighting bot fraud by avoiding non-human traffic.

 2. Click Farms

 Clicks farms are comprised of low-paid workers whose job is to click on ads for click fraudsters (or click farmers).
 Clicks on the ad increase the CTR money but the money goes to the fraudsters.
 It is a simple fraud technique involving direct human interaction which makes even more difficult to fight.
-If you look closely on your analytics results, you will notice such fraud.
+If you look closely at your analytics results, you will notice such fraud.

 Generally, click farms impressions come from developing and underdeveloped countries where people are recruited to simply click on multiple ads in exchange for money.
-It’s one of the most difficult ad fraud type to fight.
+It’s one of the most difficult ad fraud types to fight.
 Clicks are from real humans and so designing a mechanism to fight against it can be tricky.
-However, the first steps to avoid click farm scam is to identify it.
+However, the first step to avoiding click farm scam is to identify it.
 Then we can work on measures to eliminate click fraud.

 How click fraud affects publishers: